permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 ```

 The biggest downside of duck typing
-is that it is not immediately clear
+is that it will not be immediately clear
-from the function signature of `poll` what can be passed in for the
+from the function signature of `poll` what is allowed to be passed
-`handler` parameter.
+in for the `handler` parameter.
 Someone using our library would need to read the function body of `poll`,
-track down the return type of `Server.receive`, and then find the definition of
+track down the return type of `Server.recv`, and then find the definition of
 `Server.Event`.

 Below is a simple example server using a `handler` to logs events.